 Unleash the citizen developers

-With a Data Privacy and ownership approach, the government can ensure data is being stored in a secured way.
-With “revocation controls”, the government and end-users can be ensured data is not just leaking out.
-With data commanders and leaders can ensure citizen developers are not scope creeping towards secret information.
-Data Privacy and innovation are closely related.
+With a data privacy and ownership approach, the government can ensure data is being stored in a secured way.
+With revocation controls, the government and end-users can be ensured data is not leaking out.
+Commanders and leaders can ensure citizen developers are not creeping towards secret information.
 If you want to create an innovation boom, add data privacy and ownership to your stack.